DigitalHERMES/rhizo-hf-connector/README.md

   HF modems.

-  Currently, Rhizo-HF-connector sends messages which are placed inside an input directory, and writes received messages to an output directory, using a HF modem as channel.
+  Currently, Rhizo-HF-connector sends messages which are placed inside an input directory, and writes received messages to an output directory, keeping file names, using a HF modem as channel.

-  Support for the following TNCs are implemented: VARA and Ardop (works with both protocols version 1 and 2).
+  Support for the following TNCs are implemented: VARA and Ardop (works with ardop versions 1, 2 and ofdm).

 ## Usage